orlandocloss/Embeddings-pdf-to-faiss-index/README.md

 # Create embeddings from pdf

-Simple for converting a pdf to faiss index using BERT.
+Simple script for converting a pdf to faiss index using BERT.
 Used for similarity search.

 ## TO DO